flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     The A32NX can auto populate this for you.

     * Press LSK3R to load in the calculated ZFW/ZFWCG into the scratch pad at the bottom of the MCDU.
-    * Press LSK3R a second time to input the above calculation into the MCDU. (the empty orange boxes should now be filled in by the scratch pad entry).
+    * Press LSK3R a second time to input the above calculation into the MCDU.
+(The empty orange boxes should now be filled in by the scratch pad entry).

     ![mcdu13](../assets/beginner-guide/mcdu/mcdu13.png)